annat-github/python-data-science-exercises/README.md

 # python-data-science-exercises
-Python exercises to familiarise with data science libraries seaborn, matplotlib and numpy adapted from Data Science bootcamp.
+Python exercises to familiarise with data science libraries seaborn, matplotlib, numpy and pandas adapted from Data Science bootcamp.